yeebenja/Word-Search-Puzzle-Solver/README.md

 Lowercase and uppercase letters do not cause an issue inside both input files, although, results will print found words in uppercase letters for readability, as seen above.

-Included in the folder are some sample word search boards and word banks.
+⭐Included in the folder are some sample word search boards and word banks.
 Enjoy!

-Fun Fact: Palindrome words are found twice!
+⭐Fun Fact: Palindrome words are found twice!

-Aside: After taking my Programming and Data Structures course, I've realized that my implementation for this tool is highly inefficient.
+⭐Aside: After taking my Programming and Data Structures course, I've realized that my implementation for this tool is highly inefficient.
 I should try to redo this project some other time. 😁